tomasesquivelgc/Markdown-Previewer/README.md

 # 📖 Markdown previewer <a name="about-project"></a>

 **Markdown previewer** is a simple project that aims to clone [FreeCodeCamp's version](https://markdown-previewer.freecodecamp.rocks).
 To do this, I have built a page using React (Vite) and copied the CSS to get the same look.
+To get the logic done I've used the "marked" library.

 ## 🛠 Built With <a name="built-with"></a>